10 Best Suburbs of Los Angeles to Live In

 Here we come to yet another suburb which is both a good residential area and an appealing place for youngsters looking for fun – South Pasadena.
 If you’re relocating with your kid, you can rely on high-quality schools, primarily public.
 If, however, you’re single and you want to pursue your career and have a good time out when you take a break, you, too, can find what you need in this amazing place.

 The average household income in South Pasadena is around $92,700, while the average rent amounts to about $1,500.
 Still, most people living there rent their homes, given that the median home value goes up to as much as $928,500.

 There is a variety of community services and classes to choose from, alongside lots of recreational activities in the open.
 The weather in South Pasadena is warm and pleasant, so you can enjoy sunny days in charming parks or gardens or even some wildlife areas such as Eaton Canyon.

-Santa Monica is an urban place suitable for young professionals, families, and people in retirement, too.
+Santa Monica is an urban place located west of the center and facing the Pacific.
+It is suitable for young professionals, families, and people in retirement, too.
 It just has something to offer for everyone.
 If you’re looking to start a career, this is an excellent choice as you can expect a median household income higher than the national average (over $86,000).
 If you’re moving with your family or you’re thinking about starting a family there, you’ve made the right choice, too, given that the place is highly family and pedestrian-friendly.

 Some consider Santa Monica as a separate town, while others list it among the LA suburbs.
 Either way, it is located only 15 miles west of the LA downtown (less than an hour’s drive away from it), so whatever you call it, you can be in the center of this bustling city in no time whenever you need so.